 I became interested in learning how to code about a year ago and decided to enroll in a C++ class at a local community college to get a feel for it.
 That was a pretty good experience and I wanted to learn more.
 I also did a few online lessons and I decided this is something I definitely want to learn and eventually transition into.
 So I began researching schools and found Flatiron’s Online Web Developer Program.
 I consider myself a total beginner, just having scratched the surface with some online videos/tutorials.

 Why did you specifically want to do Flatiron School’s Online Web Developer Program rather than an in-person coding bootcamp?

 Kenlyn: I did a lot of research because I wanted to understand what it took to become a great programmer and find work as a developer.
 I heard stories of successful programmers who were self-taught and saw job descriptions that mentioned Computer Science degrees.
-However, after looking at Codecademy and other free resources, I had no idea what skills would make me stand out to a company.
+However, after looking at free resources, I had no idea what skills would make me stand out to a company.
 On the University side, even online meant at least 18 months of study, going into debt and maybe getting a job.

 I looked at coding bootcamps and I thought 12 weeks to completion sounded awesome; but I couldn’t go to an in-person program because I have three kids under 10.
 I had to find something flexible enough that I wouldn't have to find childcare, yet was a great school that would guarantee a job within a reasonable time frame.
 And Flatiron School was it.
 I found them through a search for Learn to Code meetups in Seattle.